Family Reunification in Germany

 2. Secure livelihood

 According to Section 2, Paragraph 3 of the Residence Act (AufenthG), family members must be able to support themselves for family reunification.
-This means that the family must have sufficient income to cover rent, living expenses, and health insurance – without relying on state benefits.
-An employment contract is the most common form of proof.
-Secured livelihood is usually verified by the immigration authorities for family reunification.
-In visa cases, the embassy then forwards the visa documents to the immigration authorities at the foreigner's (future) place of residence.
-The authorities then verify the family's means of support before issuing the visa (so-called internal approval procedure, Section 31 of the Residence Ordinance ).
+This means that the family must have sufficient income to cover rent , living expenses , and health insurance – without relying on state benefits.
+An employment contract is the most common form of proof of this.
+Secured livelihood is usually verified by the immigration authorities in family reunification.
+In visa cases, the embassy forwards the visa documents to the immigration authorities at the foreigner's (future) place of residence.
+The authorities then verify the family's means of support before issuing the visa (so-called internal administrative approval procedure, Section 31 of the Residence Ordinance ).

 3. Correct visa